-Industry Description: The ability to diagnose the source of a problem guickly and accurately requires good reasoning ability and a thorough knowledge of automobiles.
+Industry Description: The ability to diagnose the source of a problem quickly and accurately requires good reasoning ability and a thorough knowledge of automobiles.
 Automotive service technicians inspect, maintain, and repair automobiles and light trucks that have gasoline engines.
 There is a tremendous demand for well-trained Automotive Service Excellence (ASE) certified automotive technicians.
 The increasing sophistication of automotive technology such as alternative fuel vehicles now requires workers who can use computerized shop equipment and work with electronic components while maintaining their skills with traditional hand tools.
-Service technicians use a variety of tools in their work: electronic diagnostic scan tools to diagnose and repair on-board computer systems; power tools such as pneumatic wrenches to remove bolts guickly; machine tools like lathes to service brakes; grinding machines to rebuild cylinder heads; welding and flame-cutting equipment to remove and repair exhaust systems; and jacks and hoists to lift cars and engines.
+Service technicians use a variety of tools in their work: electronic diagnostic scan tools to diagnose and repair on-board computer systems; power tools such as pneumatic wrenches to remove bolts quickly; machine tools like lathes to service brakes; grinding machines to rebuild cylinder heads; welding and flame-cutting equipment to remove and repair exhaust systems; and jacks and hoists to lift cars and engines.

-Entrance Requirements: It is recommended that the student contact the program director/lead instructor regarding appropriate program placement and paying a priority list fee to determine specific quarter start in the program.
+Entrance Requirements: It is recommended that the student contact the program director/lead instructor regarding appropriate program placement.
 Students may enter the program fall or winter, however, due to course sequencing it is recommended to begin in the fall.
-A placement test offered by the Student Development Center must be completed prior to admittance to the program.
-For more information, please contact Jim Haun 509.527.4693, james.haun@wwcc.edu
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit www.c.edu/placement for more information.
+For more information, please contact Jim Haun 509.527.4693, james. haun@wwcc.edu